eddiethedean/mock-spark/README.md

 **Built with ❤️ for the PySpark community**

-*Star ⭐ this repo if Mock Spark helps speed up your tests!*
+*Star ⭐ this repo if Sparkless helps speed up your tests!*

 </div>